andrehe001/aad-coach/concept.md

 The Game Play itself will have a six-phase narrative around Deployment, Scaling, Change Management, Monitoring, Security, and Cost Optimization.
 A Leaderboard at the front will always show how many points each team have.
-The score calculation will be based on a couple of metrics also visible to the teams: Requests/s, Latency, Azure Costs/h, Game Revenue, etc.
+The score calculation will be based on a couple of metrics also visible to the teams: Requests/s, Availability, Latency, Azure Costs/h, Game Revenue, etc.

 An instructor system will be deployed beforehand and run during the event to facilitate the phases and leaderboard functionality.